 (b).
 NH RSA 656:40 also impermissibly infringes on the plaintiff’s equal protection rights under the 14th Amendment of the U.S. Const [hereinafter 14th Am;

 (c).
-Meanwhile, NH RSA 656:40 impermissibly shifts the state burden of proof for review onto the plaintiff to prove that he is harmed by the defendants' statutory scheme to “amend” the constitutional duties of the moderator, (i.e., the manner in which votes have been not verified yet were counted and with the introduction of vote tabulation electronic equipment);
+Meanwhile, NH RSA 656:40 impermissibly shifts the state burden of proof for review onto the plaintiff to prove that he is harmed by the defendants' statutory scheme to “amend” the constitutional duties of the moderator, (i.e., the manner in which votes have been not verified yet were counted and with the introduction of ballot tabulation electronic equipment);

 (d).
 Appellees failed to show a historical analogue burdening the right of the plaintiff to the equal application of the law in State and Federal elections;

 (e).
 NH RSA 656:40 impermissibly infringes on the constitutional manner (previously existing at Const.
 N.H.
 Part II, art.
-32) where the moderator was required to “sort,” verify, and count the votes; this constitutional mandate was improperly and illegally altered by statute.
+32) where the moderator was required to “sort,” count and verify the votes; this constitutional mandate was improperly and illegally altered by statute.
 The inhabitants of this State were deprived of informed consent (Const.
 N.H.
 Part I, art.
 1.) by the changes to amend the Const.
 N.H. secretly through legislative sophistry --in direct violation of the due process clause of the Const.
 N.H.
 Part II, art.
 100. This thereby deprived the inhabitants of this State (which the plaintiff is one of) of fundamental due process required at law Const.
 N.H.
 Part II, art.
 100 – which requires an open voter amendment process to alter any terms of the Const.
 N.H.
 This also violates the due process protection of the Const.
 N.H.
 Part I, art.
 1, art.
 15 and the due process clause of the 14th Am. to the U.S. Const. as recently decided in Moore.
 It is an ongoing violation and harm.

 7. The Un-constitutional Expansion of Absentee Voting by State Officials